-NOTE: Like adjectives some adverbs can take comparative and superlative
+NOTE: Like adjectives some adverbs can take comparative and superlative forms, with -er and -est:

 Sally works hard.

-Steve works harder than Sally

-Kathy and Sue work the hardest of all.
+Steve works harder than Sally Kathy and Sue work the hardest of all.
 The bird sings loudly.
 The moose sang louder than the bird.
 Pete sang the loudest of them all.

-List of Adverbs in Which -er and -est May Be Added
+-List of Adverbs in Which -er and -est May Be Added: